 An effective pivot takes learning from a previous model and makes big or small adjustments (Do not jump from idea to idea without absorbing the lessons learned from the previous model).

-To validate quickly, you must pivot fast and not get caught in a model that won’t allow you to build a business.
+To validate quickly, you must pivot startup quickly, while avoiding getting caught in a model that won’t allow you to build a business.

 In The Lean Startup, Ries highlights some of the following pivots as possibilities: